 Interactive learning is a relatively unexplored branch of machine learning, bridging between automated learning and human-computer interaction.
-Fails and Olsen (2003) designed an interactive classifier for object recognition in images.
-Users repeatedly draw rough sketches of objects, and then correct the resulting recognition boundaries based on the metaphor of coloring with crayons.
-Ware et al. (2001) developed an interactive tool for decision tree construction, enabling the user to visualize and refine classification boundaries. desJardins et al. (2008) developed a method for interactive visual clustering in which users move data points in a spring-embedding layout.
-The system infers constraints based on the user's adjustments, which are then used in constrained clustering to iteratively refine the groups.
-Interaction has also been incorporated into feature selection (Dy and Brodley 2000) and hierarchical clustering (Wills 1998).
-Ceglar et al. (2003) provide a survey of interactive learning for data mining.
+One key dimension of variability in interactive learning approaches is the amount of modeling expertise they require of the user.
+On one end of the spectrum, users treat the modeling process as a black box and interact only with the model's output; our interactive learning approach belongs in this category.
+Another example is the interactive classifier by Fails and Olsen (2003) for object recognition in images.
+In their system, users repeatedly draw rough sketches of objects, and then correct the resulting recognition boundaries based on the metaphor of coloring with crayons.
+In desJardins et al.'s (2008) interactive visual clustering, users move data instances in a spring-embedding layout to correct the model's output.
+The system infers constraints based on the user's adjustments, which are then used in constrained clustering to iteratively refine the partitioning.